klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-frontend-code.md

 export default cav
 ```

-caver-js library make a connection with klaytn node.
+`caver-js` library makes a connection to a Klaytn node.
-After making a connection, you can get current block number from the node, you can call method on smart contract with caver.
+After the connection is made, you can get the current block number from the node and invoke contract methods.

-You could connect to specific klaytn node by changing 'rpcURL' value.
+You can connect to a specific Klaytn node by specifying it in the 'rpcURL'.
-- If you are running a klaytn full node, you can set rpcURL to your node's URL.
+- If you are running a Klaytn full node, you can set rpcURL to your node's URL.
 for example, `rpcURL: 'http://localhost:8551'`
 - If not, default rpcURL is `'https://api.baobab.klaytn.net:8651'`.